Welcome

 Thank you.
 Good-bye.

 In the end, he was only fooling himself!
 The United States has been above all else about “soulless wealth” almost since inception.
-Its way of enduring peace has ever been that only of the graveyard–of vast hordes of slaughtered victims over time and the world, multiple times in excess of the tally of The Nazi Holocaust.
+Its way of enduring peace has ever been that often of the graveyard–of vast hordes of slaughtered victims over time and the world, multiple times in excess of the tally of The Nazi Holocaust.
+(It’s called deceptively “pacification” Pacification is an attempt to create or maintain peace.
+That can mean appeasing a hostile country through diplomacy or even just by settling an argument.”
+Or through mass slaughter!
+See my: Kipling, the ‘White Man’s Burden,’ and U.S. Imperialism 02-08-2018.
 The classic biblical text is of course: The heart is deceitful above all things, and desperately wicked; who can know it?
 (Jeremiah 17:9) In answer to the question posed, the majority of “settler” Americans simply do not know it–never have!
 One of my longstanding (American theology professor) friends has asked me over the years: Why are you so angry (about this)?
 To which I reply thunderously: THE VAST MAJORITY OF THE TRUTH ABOUT THE AMERICAN HALL OF HORRORS HAS NEVER BEEN TOLD (to average white Americans)!!!
 But there are they who have told it.
 One could start with Howard Zinn . . .

 Yet even people who know me well do not want to hear this.
 Why?!
 Does The Truth hurt that much?!
 There is in this regard the ominous comment by Desmond Tutu about White South Africa during apartheid: